Skip over main navigation

 Will dialysis keep me well?

-There is no real substitute for your own healthy kidneys and we cannot promise that you will feel as fit as you did before kidney failure.
+There is no real substitute for your own healthy kidneys, and we cannot promise that you will feel as fit as you did before kidney failure.
 To stay as well as possible, try and focus on the 3 Ds - dialysis, diet and drugs.
 Eating out is possible with a little care.

 The following medications are commonly prescribed for haemodialysis patients: